Computation of conformal invariants: Rings with a segment as a boundary component

-\nonsec{\bf Segment and ellipse.} In connection with the examples presented Subsections~\ref{sec:2re-seg} and~\ref{sec:cir}, we consider the following example to show how the capacity of the domains changes when the geometry of the domains changes.
+In connection with the examples presented in Subsections~\ref{sec:2re-seg} and~\ref{sec:cir}, we consider the following example to show how the capacity of the domains changes when the geometry of the domains changes.
 Let $G_r$ be the doubly connected domain whose complementary components are the two non-intersecting closed sets $E=[0,1]$ and $F_r$ where $F_r$ is the closed set of points in the interior and on the boundary of the ellipse

 where

 and $1<c<d$ (see Figure~\ref{fig:slit-ellipse} (center)).

 For $r=0$, $F_r$ reduced to the segment $F_0=[c,d]$ and hence $G_0$ is the doubly connected domain exterior to the two segments $E=[0,1]$ and $F_0=[c,d]$ as considered in Subsection~\ref{sec:2re-seg} (see Figure~\ref{fig:slit-ellipse} (left)).
 The exact value of $\capa(E,F_0)$ is given by~\eqref{eq:cap-two-seg}, i.e.,